tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 文档/更新日志（终端）_intl_en.md

 Added TUIKIt.

 ## IM SDK 3.3.2 2018-7-5
-- Automatic read report is disabled by default.
+- Automatic read reporting is disabled by default.
 - Custom information types of profile relationship chains support integer.
 - Fixed the issue where the group member count obtained from local storage was incorrect.
 - Fixed the issue where the nickname carried in one-to-one chat messages was not updated in real time.

 ## IM SDK 2.7.2 2018-7-5
-- Automatic read report is disabled by default.
+- Automatic read reporting is disabled by default.
 - Custom information types of profile relationship chains support integer.
-- Added the Recall Message feature.
+- Added the message recalling feature.
 - Fixed the issue where the nickname carried in one-to-one chat messages was not updated in real time.

 ## Windows--IM SDK 2.5.8 2018-7-5